 Patti Murphy Dohn

-Mrs. Patti Murphy Dohn recently retired after 33 years of service as Campus Minister and Religion teacher at The John Carroll School in Bel Air, MD.
-Committed to making a difference in the lives of our youth and their families, she served the school community since 1981.
+Patti Murphy Dohn retired in 2014 after 33 years of service as Campus Minister and Religion teacher at The John Carroll School in Bel Air, MD.
+Committed to making a difference in the lives of our youth and their families, she has served the school community since 1981.
 Presently, she continues her ministry through bereavement outreach, coordinating the school's alumni prayer chain, while archiving the school's history.

 Patti was awarded the Medal of Honor in Youth and Young Adult Ministry by the Archdiocese of Baltimore in 2012.
 She continues her service to the Archdiocese on the Screening Board for the Office of Vocations under Cardinal Keeler, Cardinal O'Brien, and Archbishop Lori.
 She is also a past-board member for the Msgr.
 O'Dwyer Retreat House in Sparks, MD. and Saint Margaret School in Bel Air.

 Along with writing for "The Catholic Review," Patti is a member of the Catholic Press Association, as well as the Catholic Writers Guild and the Associated Church Press.
 She is available for speaking engagements, consulting, and retreat work.